Quick answer

 Searching a web page with Safari is similar to other browsers and is pretty straightforward:

-1. Open the webpage that you want to search in.
+1. Open the web page that you want to search in.

 2. Press ⌘+F to open the search bar.